Biegemedusa446/flowboard/README.md

 - Ensure all required secrets are correctly configured in your GitHub repository.
 - If CORS errors appear, confirm that frontend and backend origins match.
 - Re-generate and refresh your Google OAuth credentials if token errors occur.
-- For deployment issues, verify Netlify site IDs and tokens in GitHub Secrets.

 </details>